thoughtram/angular-master-class-jump-start-exercise-descriptions/exercises/jump-start-tutorial/exercise-2_display-first-contact.md

 }
 ```

-Import this type and create a `contact` property of this type in `ContactsApp` to render the data of a first contact in the component's template (you can find the data in the task list).
+Import this type and create a `contact` property of this type in `ContactsAppComponent` to render the data of a first contact in the component's template (you can find the data in the task list).

 ## Tasks